moveeleven-data/northstar-bq/docs/metric_cards/04_mrr.md

 ## Reporting Notes
 MRR is **non-GAAP**.
 Always state definition.
 Reconcile separately to GAAP revenue, explaining differences (e.g., deferrals, credits).

+MRR = “Where am I sitting today?” (net of everything that happened before now).
+NRR = “How well did I retain and grow the dollars I had at the start of the month?”

 ---

 ## Example